John-Akech/floodsense-chatbot/README.md

 # FloodSense: South Sudan Climate & Flood Risk Chatbot

-A professional domain-specific chatbot providing comprehensive flood risk and climate change information for all regions of South Sudan, built with advanced AI and professional UI design.
+A domain-specific chatbot providing comprehensive flood risk and climate change information for all regions of South Sudan, built with advanced AI and professional UI design.

 ## Project Overview